AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 # ACPI files

-All files are provided in decompiled form with comments, remember to compile them before use (Save as.. → ACPI Machine Language).
+All files are provided in decompiled form with comments, as well as compiled.
+If you want to change anything, remember to compile them before use (in MaciASL Save as... → ACPI Machine Language).

 ## SSDT-PLUG